Place

 In March 2021, Hackman Capital Partners announced plans to reinvest and build new stages and offices throughout the 25-acre property.
 In June 2018, it was designated a Historic-Cultural Monument (HCM).

-This proposed project is still in the early phases of the development and approval process.
+This proposed project has progressed through the City Planning Commission and will next go to the Planning and Land Use Management (PLUM) Committee.
 The Conservancy will remain involved and ultimately be a part of the formal review process regarding the design and materiality of the proposed new construction.
 The Conservancy’s goal has been to preserve TVC, though not freezing it in time, but kept in a way where new development does not fundamentally harm this conic L.A. landmark.

 While The Conservancy supports density and is glad to see reinvestment and job creation, we had serious concerns about where the density was being placed in the initial plan for proposed new construction at CBS Television City and how it would impact the historic studio building.
 The expansion project at the time included a multi-story building directly on top of the historic landmark.
 Now, thanks to our efforts, a refined plan is in place to preserve this location’s legacy.